How To Host A Christmas Cookie Exchange

 Homemade Christmas Cookies only or other cookie exchange recipe options?

-- All homemade cookies or a combination of homemade cookies, no bake cookies or homemade holiday candies?
+- All homemade cookies or a combination of homemade cookies, no-bake cookies or homemade holiday candies?
+(This is what I do for my cookie exchange)

-- Since your hosting this Christmas Cookie Exchange the rules are up to you.
+- Since you are hosting this Christmas Cookie Exchange the rules are up to you.
 If you have lots of friends and family who love to bake from scratch you might require your guests to only bring homemade Christmas cookies to your cookie exchange.

-- But what if some of your friends and family are not Susie homemakers or they work and just don’t have time to bake from scratch during the hectic holiday season and you still want to invite them?
+- But what if some of your friends and family are not Susie homemakers or they work and just don’t have time to bake from scratch during the hectic holiday season but you still want to invite them to your cookie exchange?
 No-bake cookie recipes and other holiday treats are an option if you don’t mind that.
 Its up to you the hostess to set the rules for your cookie exchange.
+Make sure your guests understand the cookie exchange rules.

-- There are many Christmas treats that are perfect for a Christmas cookie exchange other than cookies that do not take hours to make.
-No-bake cookie recipes are perfect.
+- There are many Christmas goodies that are perfect for a Christmas cookie exchange that are not cookie recipes take can take hours to make.
+No-bake cookie recipes are perfect easy cookies for a cookie exchange.

 - Pick a theme for your cookie exchange.